achimste/Stockfish_SF_15.1_Classic/README.md

 I provide MS Visual Studio project files for compilation.*
 Note: You must compile with C++20 or better.

+Special:*
+I have incorporated the special mate function from Joerg Oster's "Huntsman-2023".*
+This is enabled when you enter 'go mate ...'*

 ## Files

 This distribution of Stockfish consists of the following files: